 For more information, including an FMLA Employer Guide, visit the United States Dept. of Labor

 Required Poster Display “All covered employers are required to display and keep displayed a poster prepared by the U.S. Department of Labor summarizing the major provisions of the Family and Medical Leave Act (FMLA) and telling employees how to file a complaint.
 The poster must be displayed in a conspicuous place where employees and applicants for employment can see it.”

-To download a copy of this required poster go to
+Click here to download a copy of this required poster.

 E-Verify is a US government program that enables (and increasingly requires) employers to “Verify” the legal status of newly hired workers for eligibility to work in the US.